dadrus/heimdall/README.md

 * Decision API
 * Loading rules from the file system
-* Different authenticator types (allow, deny, jwt, oauth2 introspection, generic)
+* Authenticator types (anonymous, basic-auth, generic, jwt, noop, oauth2 introspection, unauthorized)
-* Declarative authorizers (allow, deny)
+* Authorizers (allow, deny, subject attributes)
+* Hydrators (generic) - to enrich the subject information retrieved from the authenticator
-* Mutators (opaque cookie, opaque header, jwt in the Authorization header) to transform the subject information
+* Mutators (opaque cookie, opaque header, jwt in the Authorization header, noop) to transform the subject information
 * Error Handlers (default, redirect, www-authenticate), which support accept type negotiation as well
 * Opentracing support (jaeger & instana)
-* key store in pem format for rsa-pss and ecdsa keys (pkcs#1 - plain only & pkcs#8 - plain and encrypted)
+* Key store in pem format for rsa-pss and ecdsa keys (pkcs#1 - plain only & pkcs#8 - plain and encrypted)
 * Rules URL matching
 * Flexible pipeline definition: authenticators+ -> any order(authorizer+, hydrator*) -> mutator+ -> error_handler+
 * Optional default rule taking effect if no rule matches
 * If Default rule is configured, the actual rule definition can reuse it (less yaml code)
 * Typical execution time if caches are active is around 300µs (on my laptop)
-* Hydrators - to enrich the subject information retrieved from the authenticator

 Features to come are (more or less in this sequence):